Hertha fans sing despite only drawing with Frankfurt 1-1 - WHIZ News

 Union won their city derby for the fourth time in a row last weekend.
 Hertha was also knocked out of the German Cup in the first round the weekend before.

-But the Hertha supporters put on a huge blue-and-white choreography for their first home game of the season.
+But the Hertha supporters are used to challenges.
+They put on a huge blue-and-white choreography for their first home game of the season.

 ”Berliners big and small swear by the club,” two giant banners declared on opposite sides of the stadium, while a tifo showing three generations of Hertha fans looking at a club brochure rose in front of fans at the eastern end of the stadium.